 On June 24, 2020 ("Signing Date"), the Company entered into a commercialization and license agreement pursuant to which CSL Behring received exclusive global rights to etranacogene dezaparvovec ("Product").
+On May 6, 2021, the CSL Behring Agreement became fully effective ("Closing").
 The Company concluded that CSL Behring is a customer in accordance with ASC 606, Revenue from Contracts with Customers and identified two material performance obligations related to the CSL Behring Agreement:

-(i) Sale of the exclusive global rights to etranacogene dezaparvovec, our investigational gene therapy for patients with hemophilia B (the "Product") ("License Sale"); and

-(ii) Generate information to support the regulatory approval of the current and next generation manufacturing process of the Product and to provide any such information generated to CSL Behring ("Manufacturing Development").
+- (i) Sale of the exclusive global rights to etranacogene dezaparvovec, a gene therapy for patients with hemophilia B (the "Product") ("License Sale"); and - (ii) Generate information to support the regulatory approval of the current and next generation manufacturing process of the Product and to provide any such information generated to CSL Behring ("Manufacturing Development").

-These performance obligations are considered distinct from one another, as CSL Behring can benefit from the identified service either on its own or together with other resources that are readily available to CSL Behring, and as the performance obligations are separately identifiable from other performance obligations in the CSL Behring Agreement.
+These performance obligations were considered distinct from one another, as CSL Behring can benefit from the identified service either on its own or together with other resources that are readily available to CSL Behring, and as the performance obligations are separately identifiable from other performance obligations in the CSL Behring Agreement.
+The Company continued to develop the Product between the Signing Date and Closing and performed certain reimbursable activities to fulfill the transfer of the global rights ("Additional Covenants" and together with the License the "License Sale").
+The Additional Covenants are not considered distinct from the performance obligation to sell the license to CSL Behring as CSL Behring could not benefit from the Additional Covenants on their own, or have these activities be performed with readily available resources.

-Refer to Note 4 "Collaboration arrangements and concentration of credit risk" for further detail.
+Refer to Note 5 "Collaboration arrangements and concentration of credit risk" for further detail.